maroufpaul/NetworkAnalysisOysters/README.md

    - **Stingy backward elimination** — independent path to the same local optimum (validation)

-3. **MIQP surrogates via AMPL + Gurobi** (`ampl/`) Quadratic surrogate of the JARS dynamics with four constraint variants:
+3. **MIQP surrogates via AMPL + Gurobi** (`ampl/`) Quadratic surrogate of the JARS dynamics — with self-recruitment (the connectivity diagonal) retained to match the ODE — and four constraint variants:
    - Base (cardinality only)
    - Community minimums (regional equity)
    - Variable reef sizing (continuous acreage)